rwfwuwx/mfeeg/README.md

 Updates of mfeeg are now maintained here.
 (The sourceforge site version is obsolete).

 The biggest change, in terms of both development and usage, is that mfeeg now serves as a base library for 11buddy-&-I (https://github.com/rwfwuwx/11buddy-and-I).

-In other words, while mfeeg still can run independently, the recommandation is to use mfeeg as an integrated part of 11buddy-&-I, particularly Andy.
+In other words, while mfeeg still can run independently, the recommandation is to use mfeeg as an integrated part of 11buddy-&-I, particularly Andy; for end-to-end, and, no-coding EEG anaysis experience.